 Health Services and Hartford HealthCare, our on campus health provider, are vital partners in our fight against COVID-19.

 If You Feel Ill

-Although there are strict safety precautions in place and we are all wearing masks and maintaining social distance, there is still a chance of becoming ill.
+Although there are strict safety precautions in place and more members of our community are getting vaccinated, there is still a chance of becoming ill.

 Here is what to do if you are concerned you may have COVID-19:

 monitor for symptoms

 Be aware of the following symptoms when you are completing your daily LiveSafe health questionnaire or at any other time of day: